-Vaccination is important for all people to stay protected from harmful diseases.
-If you haven’t had the recommended vaccines during your childhood, you may still be eligible for free catch up vaccinations.
-If you’re not sure if you’ve had them, speak to your GP, pharmacist, nurse or other immunisation provider.
+Vaccinations help protect everyone from harmful diseases.
+Some vaccines are recommended only for adults.
+If you missed vaccines as a child, you may still be able to get them for free.
+If you’re not sure which ones you’ve had, talk to your GP, pharmacist, nurse or other immunisation provider.

 Health advice about the COVID-19 vaccine